JWH709/Buffoon-Builder/Notes/NOTES.md

 - fix it so nothing gets mashed when it's not in mobile ✔️
 - joker effect needs to prevent infinite enters (enters count as characters)
 - z index on joker info hover with lua downloader

+## UH OH:

+- Balamod has been completely overhauled.
+I need to fix EVERYTHING.